argonne-lcf/user-guides/docs/account-project-management/allocation-management/allocation-management.md

 `sbank e sub <primary suballocation id>  --add-user="<username1> <username2> ..."`

 PI changes start and end dates for a suballocation.
-See known issue #4.

 `sbank e sub <suallocationID> -S <start_date> -E <end_date>`

 PI adds hours to a suballocation

 `sbank e sub <projectname>::<nameofsuballoc> --hours-to-move <hours> --to-suballocation <projectname>::<nameofsuballoc2>`

+Note: hourstomove must be greater than or equal to the available balance for the suballocation "from-nameofsuballoc"

 *Tip: see sbank e suballocation -h for all the options*